AbdelrhmanS/ngTask/README.md

 ### Quick Start

 1. In bash/terminal/command line, `cd` into your project directory.
-2. Run `npm install -g yo bower grunt-cli gulp && npm install && bower install` to install required dependencies.
+2. Run `sudo npm install -g yo bower grunt-cli gulp && sudo npm install && bower install` to install required dependencies.
 3. When it's done installing, run one of the task runners to get going:

 ## Gulp tasks